BZoennchen/supercollider-book/_sources/chapters/sounddesign/fm.md

 Ndef(\fm_low_mod).gui;
 ```

-## Side Band Amplitudes
+## Sideband Amplitudes

-The question now is: what about the amplitudes of the side bands?
+The question is now: what about the amplitudes of the sidebands?
 We already observed what happens if the modulation frequency is low and we increase the modulator amplitude.
-For low amplitudes we achieved a gently vibrato effect but for large amplitudes this transforms into a siren-type sound.
+We achieved a gentle vibrato effect for low amplitudes, but for large amplitudes, this transforms into a siren-type sound.

-For high modulation frequencies we can transfer this phenomena.
+For high modulation frequencies, we can transfer this phenomenon.
-The amplitude of the modulator will determine the amplitude of the side bands.
+The amplitude of the modulator will determine the amplitude of the sidebands.
-This implies that we can not control the amplitude of each individual side band.
+This implies that we can not control the amplitude of each individual sideband.
 We can only control their amplitudes as a whole!

-Also, the amplitude of the modulator is not solely responsible for this effect but the relationship between it and the modulation frequency $f_{\text{mod}}$!
+Also, the *modulator's amplitude* is not solely responsible for this effect, but the relationship between it and the *modulation frequency* $f_{\text{mod}}$.
-The so called *modulation index* gives us this relationship.
+The so-called *modulation index* gives us this relationship.
 It is equal to the ratio of frequency deviation of $y(t)$ and the modulation frequency $f_{\text{mod}}$:

 $$\beta(t) = A_{\text{mod}} \frac{d \sin(2\pi f_{\text{mod}} \cdot t)}{dt} \cdot f_{\text{mod}}^{-1}$$